s3ntino/loom/README.md

 - **No Boilerplate:** Define repositories once; CRUD, queries, and table handling are automatic.
 - **Full Flexibility:** Run any query, mix custom logic — Loom imposes no limitations.
 - **Memory & Performance Conscious:** Queries are constants, lambdas are tiny — negligible overhead, no memory leaks.
-- **Modern Java Friendly:** Uses records, lambdas, and static imports for concise, readable code.

 With Loom, you can focus on **building features, not repetitive scaffolding**.

 ### Get started

-You can build dependency and append it to your local .m2 directory, by using: ./gradlew publishToMavenLocal
+You can build dependency and append it to your local .m2 directory, by using: `./gradlew publishToMavenLocal`

 ### Using Loom